-- All activity described in this report relates to the period in which the report is issued, in this instance October to December 2021.
+- All activity described in this report relates to the period in which the report is issued, in this case July to September 2021.

-- Emissions data relates to the previous quarter due to the delay in billing and data monitoring, i.e., July to September 2021.
+- Emissions data relates to the previous quarter due to lags in billing and data monitoring, in this case April to June 2021.

 - 14 new electric refuse collection vehicles are now operational, with a further 13 expected to be delivered by the end of 2021

 - 19% of the Council’s operational fleet that can be replaced with electric alternatives are now electric vehicles